Europe resumes AstraZeneca jabs, US to hit 100 million vaccines

-France and Germany were set to resume AstraZeneca vaccinations Friday after EU regulators gave the jab the all-clear, and Joe Biden said his administration would meet its goal of inoculating 100 million Americans weeks ahead of schedule.
+Several European countries were resuming AstraZeneca vaccinations Friday after an all-clear from EU regulators, as US President Joe Biden was set to meet his goal of having 100 million Americans inoculated weeks ahead of schedule.

-Days of commotion around the Covid-19 jab associated with blood clot risks saw countries from Venezuela to Indonesia put their AstraZeneca programmes on pause, hampering the drive to vaccinate populations worldwide against the disease that has killed more than 2.6 million people.
+Days of commotion around AstraZeneca's Covid-19 vaccine, over fears it may cause blood clots, saw countries from Venezuela to Indonesia pause its use in a major setback for the drive to vaccinate populations against a virus that has killed nearly 2.7 million people.

-Spain, Italy, the Netherlands, Portugal, Lithuania, Latvia, Slovenia and Bulgaria also said they would resume vaccinations after the European Medicines Agency said Thursday that the jab was "safe and effective".
+France, Germany and Italy -- all countries attempting to fight off a third wave of the coronavirus -- announced they were using the jab again as of Friday after the European Medicines Agency said it was "safe and effective".

+French Prime Minister Jean Castex is due to get the AstraZeneca jab Friday in a bid to reassure citizens that it is safe as his country fights an infection surge.

-America was due Friday to administer its 100 millionth dose, boosting optimism -- as infection rates fall -- that the world's worst-hit country is headed for a powerful rebound.
+There was brighter news in the United States, however, as it prepared Friday to administer its 100 millionth vaccine dose.

+With infection rates falling, there is hope that the country with the highest Covid-19 death toll is headed for a powerful rebound.

 Covid-19 vaccine progress